Travelling by bus is already a really green way to travel!

 Exhaust Treatment on Existing Diesel Buses

-185 Nottingham City Transport diesel buses are being retrofitted with technology that will see the fleet’s tailpipe emissions reduce by 90%.
+185 Nottingham City Transport diesel buses have been retrofitted with technology that has seen the fleet’s tailpipe emissions reduce by 90%.

 Nottingham City Council secured £2.6m funding in 2018 from DEFRA’s Clean Bus Technology Fund, with a further successful bid by Nottinghamshire County Council bringing the total to over £3m.